raspberrypilearning/getting-started-with-minecraft-pi/README.md

 	tar -zvxf minecraft-pi-0.1.1.tar.gz
 	```

-	You will require an internet connection to be able to download and install MCPI.
+	*Note: You will require an internet connection to be able to download and install the files.*

 ##Step 1: Post a message to Minecraft Pi